MLGood1/Election_Analysis/README.md

 The analysis of the election show that:
 •	There were 369,711 votes cast in the election.

+•	The counties were:
+1. Jefferson
+2. Denver
+3. Arapahoe

+•	The county results were:
+-	Jefferson County voter turnout was 10.5% of the voters and 38,855 voters.
+-	Denver County voter turnout was 82.5% of the voters and 306,055 voters.
+-	Arapahoe County voter turnout was 6.7% of the voters and 24,801 voters.

+•	The county with the largest voter turnout was:
+-	Denver

 •	The candidates were:
 1. Charles Casper Stockham
 2. Diana DeGetge